No-Call/No-Show’s

 You may report a Vet or Tech as a No-Call/No-Show from the Manage Shifts page or from the post-shift review pop-up two hours after the shift start time and up to 14 days after the shift date.

-1. In the post-shift review pop-up following the shift’s end time, select No-Called/No-Showed under “Why didn’t this shift happen?”.
+- In the post-shift review that is enabled following the shift’s end time, select “Shift not worked” and then No-Called/No-Showed under “Why didn’t this shift happen?”

 What happens when I mark a Vet or Tech as a No-Call/No-Show?